Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora.md

 }
 ```

-Then we can give the container some basic flex styling and give the header some padding so it’s not so dense.
+Then we can give the container some basic flex styling and the header some padding, so it’s not so dense.

 ```css
 .container {